rk1a/minetest/docs-minetester/source/quickstart/hello_minetest.rst

     ./bin/minetest --go --dumb --client-address "tcp://localhost:5555"

-We can set up a little Python script that acts as controller client using :py:class:`minetester.minetest_env.Minetest`.
+We can set up a little Python script that acts as controller client using :py:class:`minetester.minetest_env.Minetest`, which implements the gymnasium environment interface.

 .. literalinclude:: random_controller_loop.py
    :language: python